A smartwatch is one of the coolest pieces of technology that you can get, not only for health tracking but for generally using it as a smartphone.

 Here is what we look for in smartwatches – and what you should also keep an eye on when checking out a potential new buy.

 First, you should ensure that your smartwatch is compatible with your smartphone or tablet.
-Most cheap smartwatches don’t come equipped with LTE connectivity, which means they can not work independently.
+Most cheap smartwatches don’t come equipped with Cellular/LTE connectivity, which means they can not work independently of a paired phone.
 That’s one of the main reasons that compatibility with your primary device is a must.

 Most smartwatches are generally compatible with both Android and iOS.
 But there are always a few exceptions.

-For example, the Apple Watch only works with Apple devices, while older Samsung smartwatches can only work with Samsung devices.
+For example, the Apple Watch only works with Apple devices, while older Samsung smartwatches can only work with Samsung devices, and newer Wear OS models only work with Android or Samsung.
 So, keep an eye on that.

 2: Software and Features